codescene-oss/codescene-vscode/README.md

 - Deep, Nested Complexity
 - Large Method

-Also, only functions under 130 lines (180 for java) of code will be considered for refactoring (ignoring commented lines).
+Also, only functions under 130 lines (200 for java) of code will be considered for refactoring (ignoring commented lines).

 ## Code Health Monitor
 Track code health in real-time as you work.
 The Monitor highlights code smells and offers AI-powered refactoring to improve your code.
 ![Code Health Monitor](https://codescene.com/hubfs/Refactor%20as%20you%20go.svg)

-## Code Health
+## Code Health Analysis
-CodeScene’s Code Health metric is the software industry’s only code-level metric with proven business impact, measured through fact-based, winning research.
+CodeScene’s [Code Health](https://codescene.io/docs/guides/technical/code-health.html) metric is the software industry’s only code-level metric with proven business impact, measured through fact-based, winning research.
 It’s a metric that you can trust.

-A healthy codebase, or high Code Health score, enables a fast time-to-market with, on average, 120+% faster development time.
-Healthy code also contains 15 times fewer defects than unhealthy code.
+The extension analyses and scores your code as you type, and adds diagnostic items that highlights any [code smells](#code-smells).

 ### Language support
 CodeScene supports [most popular languages](https://codescene.io/docs/usage/language-support.html#supported-programming-languages).